SGT Quincy Lopez

 Wesley Chapel, FL

-On January 26, 2006, Army Sergeant Lopez was serving as an Intelligence NCO with the 10th Mountain Division in Baghdad, Iraq, when his convoy was hit by an improvised explosive device (IED).
-The blast resulted in severe injuries to his lower right leg which was later followed by a below the knee amputation.
-Since then, he has undergone several surgeries with more scheduled for the future.
+On January 26, 2006, during his third deployment, Sergeant Lopez was serving as an Intelligence NCO with the 10th Mountain Division in Baghdad, Iraq, when his convoy was hit by an improvised explosive device (IED).
+The blast resulted in severe injuries to his leg, ultimately leading to the below the knee amputation of his right leg.

-Originally from New Jersey, Quincy is choosing to build his home in Florida for its proximity to the VA Medical Center, Veteran friendly environment, and the highly rated school district.
+Originally from New Jersey, Quincy is choosing to build his home in Florida for its proximity to the VA Medical Center, Veteran friendly environment, and highly-rated school district.

-Quincy would like to express his immense gratitude for HFOT’s donors and supporters for giving Veterans and their families hope.
+Quincy would like to express his immense gratitude for HFOT’s donors and supporters for giving hope to Veterans and their families.
 “You are giving us light when we have darkness all around us.
 You are giving us back our independence and our families.
 Thank you from the bottom of my heart!”

 Donate to this Veteran’s Project